 Builds on skills acquired in French I. Students deepen their understanding and further their practice of French grammar.
 A broad variety of assignments improve proficiency in listening, speaking, reading and writing and enhance understanding of French and Francophone culture.
+OR

-OR course that combines French 1 and 2 in one term) This 1-credit course, which combines French 1 and 2 in one term, is designed for students with little or no knowledge of the French language, but who have a strong background in another Romance language (i.e. Spanish, Italian, Romanian, Portuguese, Catalan, and also Latin).
+2. French 11 Intensive French (an accelerated course that combines French 1 and 2 in one term)

+This 1-credit course, which combines French 1 and 2 in one term, is designed for students with little or no knowledge of the French language, but who have a strong background in another Romance language (i.e. Spanish, Italian, Romanian, Portuguese, Catalan, and also Latin).
 French 11 is an accelerated course that combines French 1 and 2 in one term offering an exciting and fast-paced atmosphere to learn French.